Penwith · TR19

 Why St Buryan is its own job.

-Conservation Area covers the village core; AONB across the parish.
+Cornwall Council's lens on St Buryan is consistent: conservation Area covers the village core; AONB across the parish.
 The church (Grade I) and surrounding curtilage shape design considerations on most central sites.
 For full build package specifically, parts of St Buryan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every St Buryan project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war bungalows that dominate St Buryan (and continue out toward Porthcurno) set the tone for any full build package scheme here.

 Planning note